aman18Chaurasia/airflow-nasa-etl-pipeline/README.md

-# 🌌 NASA APOD ETL Pipeline with Apache Airflow
+# 🌌 NASA APOD ETL Pipeline with Apache Airflow(End to End)

 This project is a production-ready ETL pipeline built using **Apache Airflow**.
 It extracts data from NASA's Astronomy Picture of the Day (APOD) API and stores it in a **PostgreSQL** database for further analysis or exploration.